Integrating Online and Offline Marketing Activities for Insurance

 - Send Greetings for Holidays and Birthdays

-Acknowledging an important date in the life of your clients and prospects will help to cement your relationship
+Acknowledging an important date in the life of your clients and prospects will keep relationships strong and healthy.

 - Establish the Relationship